GuilhermeViterboGalvao/solrMongoDBDataImporter/readme.md

 #### Entity tag properties
 * **collection**: The name of collection you wanth extract the data.
-* **findQuery**: MongoDB find query you want to execute on full import.
+* **fullDumpQuery**: MongoDB query for full import process.
-* **findDeltaQuery**: MongoDB find query you want to execute on delta import.
+* **findDeltaQuery**: MongoDB query for delta import process.
-* **aggregationQuery**: MongoDB aggregation query of you want to execute on full import.
-* **aggregationDeltaQuery**: MongoDB aggregation query of you want to execute on delta import.
-* **aggregationDeltaImportQuery**: MongoDB aggregation query that will execute for each unique result of "aggregationDeltaQuery".
-* **findDeltaImportQuery**: MongoDB find query that will execute for each unique result of "findDeltaQuery".
+* **deltaDumpQuery**: MongoDB query to import a single record.
+It will be executed for each result of each item in the delta import process.